 An anatomical approach that unambiguously determines motifs is required.
 This is justified by the fact that the efficacy of anatomy discovering complex motifs is unrivaled.
 Mammalian night (scotopic) vision is a prime example.
-The main scotopic signal flow network is rod \rightarrow rod BC \rightarrow rod AC, which then bifurcates into two synaptic arms that reenter the ON- and OFF-cone BC pathways.
-This motif was reported in 1974 by Helga Kolb and E.V.
+The main scotopic signal flow network is rod → rod BC → rod AC, which then bifurcates into two synaptic arms that re-enter the ON and OFF cone BC pathways.
+This motif was reported in 1974 by Helga Kolb and

+E.V.
 Famiglietti Jr. using ssTEM [12].
 Subsequent physiological and genetic analyses [35,36] provided correlative support for the anatomical model, but neither study would have uniquely yielded the correct topology.
-Moreover, both transmission electron microscopy (TEM) [12,37-40] and light microscopy (LM) imaging studies [41,42] reveal that this network is even more complex.
+Moreover, both TEM [12,37,38,39,40] and LM imaging studies [41,42] reveal that this network is even more complex.
 There are, in fact, no physiological data that either explain or predict these network submotifs.
-And despite five decades of robust physiology of retinal rod signaling, the discovery of a doi:10.1371/journal.pbio.1000074.g001 second scotopic pathway was also based on ssTEM [43,44].
-Finally, corruption of scotopic motifs in retinal disease was discovered by TEM [45], again despite decades of electro-retinographic analysis.
-It is unlikely that the day of ultra-structural discovery is past and we argue that it is just dawning.
+And despite five decades of robust physiology of retinal rod signaling, the discovery of a second scotopic pathway was also based on ssTEM [43,44].
+Finally, corruption of scotopic motifs in retinal disease was discovered by TEM [45], again despite decades of electroretinographic analysis.
+It is unlikely that the day of ultrastructural discovery is past and we argue that it is just dawning.